OptimalScale/LMFlow/README.md

 ### Online Service
 > Welcome to visit our [web service](https://lmflow.com/).
-We deploy LLaMA-7B-tuned, and LLaMA-33B-tuned online for preview.
+We deploy LLaMA-7B-tuned model online for preview.
 Due to the high website traffic, sometimes the website may fail to respond.
 You can also deploy the chatbot referto `Local Deploy`.

 ### Colab chatbot (shell)
 <p align="center" width="100%">